-Joan Beatrice Brunton born Herne Bay 8/8/1916, daughter of John Henry Bruton and Mabel Willan/ Beatrice Willan
+Joan Beatrice Brunton born Herne Bay 8/8/1916, daughter of John Henry Brunton and Mabel Willan/ Beatrice Willan.

-In about 1924 John purchased the Regent cinema in Buckland, Dover and the family moved to River
+In 1923 he became projectionist and cameraman at the King’s Hall cinema in Dover and about 1924 John purchased the Regent cinema in Buckland, Dover and the family moved to River.

 In 1929 he opened a ‘talkies’ cinema in Rainham and moved the family there